Internet Data Guide

 How Much Data Does Streaming Use?

-Watching shows and movies in high definition (HD) can use about 3 GB of data per hour, while standard definition (SD) consumes around 1 GB per hour.
-For 4K UHD streaming, expect your streaming data usage to rise to approximately 7 GB per hour.
+Streaming — whether movies, TV, or music — can significantly affect your monthly data usage.
+Watching shows in HD uses about 3 GB per hour, while standard definition (SD) consumes around 1 GB per hour.
+For 4K UHD streaming, expect approximately 7 GB per hour.

-Live TV streaming services like Hulu may require a slightly faster connection, but the internet data usage is similar to on-demand video, typically around 3 GB per hour at 720p.
-Streaming music uses far less โ€” apps like Spotify or Apple Music consume roughly 1 GB per 7 hours of listening, making it a light load for your monthly data usage.
+Live TV streaming services like Hulu require a similar data load to on-demand video — typically around 3 GB per hour at 720p.
+Streaming music is much lighter: apps like Spotify or Apple Music consume roughly 1 GB per 7 hours of listening.

 ActivityData Usage per HourMonthly (2 hrs/day)